 Criterion

 4.3 CA Public Key Distribution

-authenticity of the CA public keys and any associated parameters are maintained during initial and subsequent distribution.
+The CA maintains controls to provide reasonable assurance that the integrity and authenticity of the CA public keys and any associated parameters are maintained during initial and subsequent distribution.

 Illustrative Controls: 4.3.1 For the Root CA distribution process (e.g., using a self-signed certificate), an out-of-band notification mechanism is employed.
 Where a self-signed certificate is used for any CA, the CA provides a mechanism to verify the authenticity of the self-signed certificate (e.g., publication of the certificate's fingerprint).
 For Intermediate, Issuing, and/or Subordinate CA public keys these are validated by using a chaining method or similar process to link back to the trusted Root Certificate.
-4.3.2 The initial distribution mechanism for the CA's public key is controlled and initially distributed within a Certificate using one of the following methods: a) machine readable media (e.g., smart card, flash drive, CD ROM) from an authenticated source; b) embedding in an entity's cryptographic module; or c) other secure means that ensure authenticity and integrity.
+4.3.2 The initial distribution mechanism for the CA's public key is controlled and initially distributed within a Certificate using one of the following methods: a) machine readable media (e.g., smart card, flash drive, CD ROM) from an authenticated source; b) embedding in an entity's cryptographic module; orc) other secure means that ensure authenticity and integrity.
 4.3.3 The CA's public key is changed (rekeyed) periodically according to the requirements of the CPS with advance notice provided to avoid disruption of the CA services.
 4.3.4 The subsequent distribution mechanism for the CA's public key is controlled in accordance with the CA's disclosed business practices.
-4.3.5 If an entity already has an authenticated copy of the CA's public key, a new CA public key is distributed using one of the following methods: a) direct electronic transmission from the CA; b) placing into a remote cache or directory; c) loading into a cruptographic module; or d) any of the methods used for initial distribution.
+4.3.5 If an entity already has an authenticated copy of the CA's public key, a new CA public key is distributed using one of the following methods: a) direct electronic transmission from the CA; b) placing into a remote cache or directory; c) loading into a cryptographic module; ord) any of the methods used for initial distribution.
 4.3.6 The CA provides a mechanism for validating the authenticity and integrity of the CA's public keys.